-Initially, UWB was used in radars for producing RF pulses lasting within a range of sub-nanoseconds for sensing and imaging objects.
+Initially, a UWB was used for producing RF pulses lasting within a range of sub-nanoseconds for sensing and imaging objects.
 UWB radars were primarily used for military applications, such as detecting land mines.
-They recently began being adopted by the private sector for commercial purposes, such as medical imaging, ground penetrating radars, material characterization, and asset tracking.
+The private sector recently started adopting UWB radar for commercial purposes, such as medical imaging, ground penetrating, material characterization, and asset tracking.
 (3)

 Real-time positioning and tracking systems (RTLS) with Ultra-Wideband

 Real-time positioning and tracking systems (RTLS) using ultra-wideband technology is one of the most practical and useful applications of this technology because it is capable of generating highly precise location data using minimal power.
-The two primary applications of UWB for real-time positioning and tracking are to improve occupational safety and operational efficiency in healthcare and industrial settings.
+Ultra-wideband technology and its applications are primarily for real-time positioning and tracking to improve workplace safety and operational efficiency in healthcare and industrial settings.

 RTLS with UWB can be applied to improve people’s safety, health, and welfare of people in many occupations.

 Collision Warning Systems

 RTLS with UWB can be used in industrial settings to provide forklift or robotic collision warning systems with 360-degree awareness.
 RTLS with UWB can alert others in proximity to forklifts or autonomous robots, automatically control their functions and speed, monitor large working areas, and integrate data with other electronic systems in the working environment.